 Jalen McCleskey from St. Paul’s (LA) has never been a stranger to the spotlight and he proved that on the big stage, when as a member of the Class of 2015, he earned Offensive MVP for the West in a 7-6 victory over the East in the All-American Bowl at AT&T Stadium.

 Nowadays, the 5-foot-10 and 170-pound junior wide receiver is still getting the job.
 No surprise there.
 Only this time around, it’s on Saturdays at Oklahoma State.
 McCleskey, in fact, will be back at it against Pitt on Sept.
 16 in a nonconference game at 12 p.m.
 (EST)

 A starter on offense, and the team’s primary punt returner, his responsibilities are many.
 Not once this season, or in the past for that matter, has McCleskey let down the powers that be, specifically speaking Mike Gundy and the rest of the coaching staff.

 As a sophomore, McCleskey led the Cowboys in catches with 73 for 812 receiving yards and seven touchdowns.
 As a freshman, he played in every game and received the team’s Russell Okung Award, an honor given to the outstanding newcomer.

 McCleskey appears destined for the limelight at Oklahoma State.
 And beyond, perhaps following in the footsteps of his NFL father J.J.
 McCleskey.
-The younger version, after all, has taken steps in the right direction ever since the All-American Bowl in Texas.
+The younger version, has taken steps in the right direction ever since the brand’s All-American Bowl in Texas.